Stock Keeping Unit

 Understanding SKUs

 Although organisations may include model numbers within SKUs, SKUs and model numbers should be distinct as they are totally different.
-A product will normally have a UPC barcode and SKU numbers on it.
+A product will normally have a Universal Product Code(UPC) barcode and SKU numbers on it.
 SKU numbers are company-specific and not universally standardised because the producer uses them to track products.

 So, you can create whatever SKU system that works for your items and meets your demands.
 Normally, you’ll want to design a system with a logical flow that starts with top-level identifiers and progresses to more granular codes for vendors and products.